tornadocash/docs/general/how-to-become-a-relayer.md

 Following the execution of [Tornado Cash 10th governance proposal](https://tornadocash.eth.link/governance/10), anyone can become a relayer for Tornado Cash users.

 {% hint style="success" %}
-The only condition to be included on the Tornado Cash UI is to hold a min. of `300 TORN`.
+The only condition to be included on the Tornado Cash UI is to lock a min. of `300 TORN`.
 This minimum stake can be changed by a governance vote at any time.
+To remain listed, it is needed to keep enough TORN locked (~`40 TORN` at the moment in April 2022) to be able to pay back the transaction fee to the staking contract.
 {% endhint %}

 Relayers form an essential & necessary part of the Tornado Cash ecosystem.
 Their use guarantees privacy as they solve the infamous “fee payment dilemma” : how to pay fees for token withdrawals from a pool while maintaining anonymity?